joschmi1965/Alotti/Features.md

 - synch with AnkiWeb

 Notes:
-- For Anki™ index cards referenced svg files are saved as media files under a default path in user's home
+- For Anki index cards referenced svg files are saved as media files under a default path in user's home

 ### Copyright
 © Joachim Schmidt, 2023